HazyResearch/deepdive/index.md

 ### What is DeepDive all about?

 DeepDive is a new type of system that enables developers to to analyze data on a deeper level than ever before.
 DeepDive is a *trained* system, which means that it uses Machine Learning techniques to incorporate domain knowledge and user feedback to improve the quality of the analysis.
-DeepDive is differnet from traditional systems in several ways:
+DeepDive is different from traditional systems in several ways:

 - Traditional systems assume that data is perfectly accurate.
 In contrast, DeepDive is aware that useful data is often noisy and imprecise: Names are misspelled, natural language is ambiguous, and human errors exist.
 To deal with such imprecision, DeepDive uses a principled approach based on probability theory.
 DeepDive produces [calibrated](doc/calibration.html) probabilities for every fact or mapping it produces.
 For example, if DeepDive produces a fact with probability 0.9 it means it is 90% likely to be correct.